AtsushiSakai/PythonRobotics/README.md

 You can support this project financially via Patreon.

-You can get e-mail technical supports about the codes if you are being patron.
+You can get e-mail technical supports about the codes if you are being a patron.

 - [Atsushi Sakai is creating Open Source Software \| Patreon](https://www.patreon.com/myenigma)